 After a winter of rest and reflection, spring is a good time to branch out and connect with yourself, your loved ones, the community and the environment.

 A good place to start is connecting with and exploring your core values.
 This process can help kick-start, inspire, and guide future planning.
-Last week’s blog post includes a list of values you can download and print along with some simple techniques to guide you.
+This blog post includes a list of values you can download and print along with some simple techniques to guide you.

 Spring cleaning helps you connect to your home and your environment which can have a huge impact on your sense of wellbeing.

 Spaces can be transformed to support and nourish us.
 De-cluttering unwanted and unused belongings, or simply cleaning a room and adding fresh flowers, can change the atmosphere completely, helping us move from feeling stuck and overwhelmed to feeling light and inspired.

 I’ve discovered the less cluttered it is, the more considered my choices are about what I buy and bring into our home.
 By prioritising our wellbeing in this way, we positively impact the environment too.
 I buy less now and choose items that will last longer.
 It requires more time initially to source seasonal produce or research eco-friendly, sustainable items, but the long-term savings, both for your bank account and the environment, are worth it.

 For more inspiration check out the following blog posts:

 - The Wellbeing Benefits of a Capsule Wardrobe

 Spring is the season of new ideas, change, and hope.
 The energy is available to help us plan and design all areas of our lives.